apoelstra/SSS32/intro2.md

 by a lookup table.

-However, the algebraic structure of this arithmetic lets us alternately represent these operations as **volvelles** and **circular slide rules**.
-These are paper computers which are constructed from circular sheets of paper or cardstock, fastened through their centers such that they can rotate relative to each other.
+However, the algebraic structure of this arithmetic lets us alternately represent these operations as **volvelles**, or paper computers.
+These are constructed from circular sheets of paper or cardstock, fastened through their centers such tha they can rotate relative to each other.

-Volvelles have windows in the top sheet which reveal symbols on the bottom;
-slide rules have all symbols visible on both top and bottom, with arrows indicating the mapping between symbols.
+We have one slide chart, which has windows in its top sheet which reveal symbols on the bottom; the rest of our volvelles are slide rules, which have all symbols visible on both top and bottom, and arrows mapping between them.

 ![a volvelle](volvelle.gif)

 ![a slide rule](slide-rule.gif)

-We have provided lookup tables on the Paper Computer Tables page; the paper computer versions are in Module 0.
+We have provided lookup tables near the beginning of our booklet; the volvelle versions are in Module 0.

-We have three paper computers: a Addition volvelle, a Recovery slide rule, and a two-sided Multiplication/Translation slide rule.
+We have three volvelles: an Addition slide chart, a Recovery slide rule, and a two-sided Multiplication/Translation slide rule.
 They are needed in the following
 scenarios:
-* In checksum computation and creation of initial shares, only the Addition volvelle is needed.
+* In checksum computation and creation of initial shares, only Addition is needed.
-* To create further shares, the Translation/Multiplication slide rule is also needed.
+* To create further shares, the Translation/Multiplication wheel is also needed.
-* To recover a secret, all three paper computers are needed.
+* To recover a secret, all three volvelles are needed.

 We recommend you keep the tables, and these instructions, with your stored secrets.
-This way, even if you lose the paper computers (which need to be cut out and are oddly shaped), it is still possible to work through the recovery process.
+This way, even if you lose the volvelles (which are somewhat oddly shaped), it is still possible to work through the recovery process.
 And of course, all of this is available freely on the Internet.

 ## Data Encoding